 Paralegals are unique to Ontario, providing specified legal services directly to the public for a fee without the supervision of a lawyer.
 This two-year diploma program prepares you to write the Law Society of Ontario (LSO) licensing examination and become a licensed paralegal in the province, in accordance with the requirements of the Law Society Act.
 Your learning will focus on both legal ethics and small-business practice so that you’ll be prepared to work in a law or paralegal firm, in a government setting or as a self-employed professional.

-Your fluency in English is critical for your success and there is a strong focus on effective communication skills, both verbal and written, from the beginning of your program to graduation.
+Your fluency in English is critical for your success and there is a strong focus on effective communication skills, both verbal and written, throughout the program.

 Throughout this program you will develop the following skills:

 Written and verbal communication